wandyezj/build-add-in/docs/ideas.md

 - double check any library urls
 - provide firm guidance on what each piece does with an info box

+- hotkeys - allow creation of a limited number of custom hotkeys.
+Only allow JS to execute.
+Requires shared runtime?

 Tests

 - What happens with snips with really long names?